brendt/stitcher.io/src/content/blog/2019-09-18-domain-oriented-laravel-projects.md

 While states and transitions can be very powerful, we must make sure we don't abuse or overuse them.
 State transitions are allowed to handle small side effects like updating a database field or writing a log entry, but they should not handle anything heavily business related.

-For modeling the real business logic, we use a concept called "actions".
+For modeling the actual business logic, we use a concept called "actions".
 An action represents a complex business process, for example `CreateInvoiceAction`.
 An action can be composed out of several small actions if you want to, to ensure that an action itself stays small and properly testable.

 Actions encapsulate the core of the business.
 They often work with models and data, they can be executed right now or asynchronously.
-Most importantly: they are heavily tested.
+Most importantly: they are thoroughly tested.
 Actions are where all the important stuff happens.

 An action itself is nothing more than a simple class.
 It can be an invokable class, or have an `execute` or `handle` method.
 In our projects we prefer the `execute` methods, for reasons that are beyond the scope of this article.
 You're free to use what's best for your projects.